Kshitij-Jadhav/CCTech-Intermediate/echo/Readme.md

-echo is linux command which display a line of text Test Cases
+echo is linux command which display a line of text<br/>
+Test Cases
 - test 1 = for zero arguments : when no arguments then newline
 - test 2 = for one arguments : when foo then foo newline